-Estimated transition probabilities as a function of temperature mates from dynamical reweighting (DR)[11] using all available data at all temperatures, as described in Section .
+A comparison of the transition probabilities between all 6×6 pairs of states as a function of temperature is given in Figure 3.
+The blue solid lines give the estimates from dynamical reweighting (DR) [17] using all available data at all temperatures, as described in Section II.
 To obtain the dimensionless free energy estimates \hat{f}i , we solved the set of self-consistent equations in Eq.
-(22) with a relative convergence tolerance in the residual of 10^{-7} (see Appendix).
+(22) with a relative convergence tolerance in the residual of 10^{-7} (see Appendix A).
 Transition probabilities were also estimated at one intermediate temperature between each pair of simulated temperatures.